-In the ordinary course of their business, our affiliates may have expressed views on expected movement in any Underlying, or the equity securities included in any ETF, and may do so in the future.
+In the ordinary course of their business, our affiliates may have expressed views on expected movements in any Underlying or its components, and may do so in the future.
 These views or reports may be communicated to our clients and clients of our affiliates.
 However, these views are subject to change from time to time.
-Moreover, other professionals who transact business in markets relating to any Underlying may at any time have significantly different views from those of our affiliates.
-For these reasons, you are encouraged to derive information concerning the applicable Underlying from multiple sources, and you should not rely solely on views expressed by our affiliates.
+Moreover, other professionals who transact business in markets relating to any Underlying or its components may at any time have significantly different views from those of our affiliates.
+For these reasons, you are encouraged to derive information concerning the applicable Underlying or its components from multiple sources, and you should not rely solely on views expressed by our affiliates.

-We or our affiliates may have adverse economic interests to the holders of the Notes.
+We or our affiliates may have adverse economic interests to the holders of the securities.

-RBCCM and other affiliates of ours may trade the shares of the Underlying and the equity securities that may be held by an issuer of the Underlying that is an ETF, and other financial instruments related to the Underlying on a regular basis, for their accounts and for other accounts under their management.
-RBCCM and these affiliates may also issue or underwrite or assist unaffiliated entities in the issuance or underwriting of other securities or financial instruments linked to the Underlying or any equity securities held by an issuer of the Underlying that is an ETF.
-To the extent that we or one of our affiliates serves as issuer, agent or underwriter for such securities or financial instruments, our or their interests with respect to such products may be adverse to those of the holders of the Notes.
-Any of these trading activities could potentially affect the performance of the Underlying and, accordingly, could affect the value of the Notes, and the amounts, if any, payable on the Notes.
+RBCCM and other affiliates of ours trade the equity securities included in the Underlying and other financial instruments related to the Underlying and its component securities on a regular basis, for their accounts and for other accounts under their management.
+RBCCM and these affiliates may also issue or underwrite or assist unaffiliated entities in the issuance or underwriting of other securities or financial instruments linked to the Underlying or its component securities.
+To the extent that we or one of our affiliates serves as issuer, agent or underwriter for such securities or financial instruments, our or their interests with respect to such products may be adverse to those of the holders of the securities.
+Any of these trading activities could potentially affect the level of the Underlying and, accordingly, could affect the value of the securities and the amount, if any, payable to you at maturity.

-We or our affiliates may currently or from time to time engage in business with the issuer of the Underlying or issuers of securities held by an issuer of the Underlying that is an ETF, including extending loans to, or making equity investments in, or providing advisory services to them, including merger and acquisition advisory services.
+We or our affiliates may currently or from time to time engage in business with companies that have equity securities included in the Underlying, including extending loans to, or making equity investments in, or providing advisory services to them, including merger and acquisition advisory services.
 In the course of this business, we or our affiliates may acquire non-public information about these companies, and we will not disclose any such information to you.
-We do not make any representation or warranty to any purchaser of a Note with respect to any matters whatsoever relating to our business with the issuer of any Underlying or future price movements of any Underlying or any equity securities that may be held by an ETF.
+We do not make any representation or warranty to any purchaser of a security with respect to any matters whatsoever relating to our business with these or future price movements of the equity securities included in the Underlying.

-Additionally, we or one of our affiliates may serve as issuer, agent or underwriter for additional issuances of securities with returns linked or related to changes in the price of the shares of the Underlying or the price of the equity securities or other assets held by an issuer of the Underlying that is an ETF.
-By introducing competing products into the marketplace in this manner, we or one or more of our affiliates could adversely affect the value of the Notes.
+Additionally, we or one of our affiliates may serve as issuer, agent or underwriter for additional issuances of securities with returns linked or related to changes in the level of the Underlying or the prices of the equity securities that are included in the Underlying.
+By introducing competing products into the marketplace in this manner, we or one or more of our affiliates could adversely affect the value of the securities.

-We may hedge our obligations under the Notes through certain affiliates, who would expect to make a profit on such hedge.
-We or our affiliates may adjust these hedges by, among other things, purchasing or selling those assets at any time, including around the time of each Observation Date, which could have an impact on the return of your Notes.
+We may hedge our obligations under the securities through certain affiliates, who would expect to make a profit on such hedge.
+We or our affiliates may adjust these hedges by, among other things, purchasing or selling those assets at any time, which could have an impact on the Underlying Return, and therefore, on the return of your securities.
 Because hedging our obligations entails risk and may be influenced by market forces beyond our or our affiliates' control, such hedging may result in a profit that is more or less than expected, or it may result in a loss.